 Scholarships

 The Southern California Journalism Education Association is looking for graduating seniors, underclassmen and advisers to honor for their accomplishments on their high school journalism staffs with the following scholarships.
-For the scholarships, a high school senior or underclassman must have served at least one year on a media (newspaper, yearbook, news magazine, broadcast, etc.) staff by June 2023 and complete the application requirements.
-Your school must also be a member of SCJEA.
+For the scholarships, a high school senior or underclassman must have served at least one year on a media (newspaper, yearbook, news magazine, broadcast, etc.) staff and complete the application requirements.
+Your school must also be a member of SoCal JEA.

 The Southern California Journalism Education Association is looking for graduating seniors, underclassmen and advisers to honor for their accomplishments on their high school journalism staffs with the following scholarships.
-For the scholarships, a high school senior or underclassman must have served at least one year on a media (newspaper, yearbook, news magazine, broadcast, etc.) staff by June 2023 and complete the application requirements.
-Your school must also be a member of SCJEA.
+For the scholarships, a high school senior or underclassman must have served at least one year on a media (newspaper, yearbook, news magazine, broadcast, etc.) staff and complete the application requirements.
+Your school must also be a member of SoCal JEA.

 About our scholarships